dominik-pichler/Review_me_if_you_can/README.md

 The implementation can be found in `src/Embeddings_Handler.py`.

 ####  Embeddings Results
+On the very small test-set the Model yielded the following proposed connections.
+As one can see, the small training-set does not produce very sophisticated results, but at offers the framework for large-scale training.

 | head_label                                                                                                                                | relation_label                        | tail_label             | score     |
 |-------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------|------------------------|-----------|